ilikepi/git-local-audit/README.md

     ### checking merged local branches...
-    bug_2817_fix_typo is merged and its remote does not exist master is merged and synced
+    bug_2817_fix_typo is merged and its remote does not exist main is merged and synced

     ### checking stash...
     stash@{0}: WIP on bug_2918_experimental: 04888b0 Fix hyperdrive